Generic name: eluxadoline

 See “What is the most important information I should know about Viberzi?”

 The most common side effects of Viberzi include: constipation, nausea, and abdominal pain.
-Stop taking Viberzi and call your doctor if you have constipation that is severe.
+Stop taking Viberzi right away and immediately call your doctor if you have constipation that is severe.

 These are not all the possible side effects of Viberzi.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.